 Mankind has mined gold for millennia.
-Today there are some 167,000 tonnes of gold worldwide, worth an incredible 10,000 billion US dollars, or more than 7,000 billion euros, at the price of approximately 1,900 US dollars per ounce (record high in September 2011).
+Today there are some 167,000 tonnes of gold worldwide, worth an incredible 10,000 billion US dollars, or more than 7,000 billion euro, at the price of approximately 1,900 US dollars per ounce (record high in September 2011).
 About one fifth of it belongs to the United States, 2,800 tonnes to the International Monetary Fund and about 280 tonnes to Austria.
 In 2010, China mined 345 tonnes of gold – more than any other country.
 The heaviest nugget ever discovered, weighing 72 kilos, was found in Australia.

 Gold not only comes in the shape of coins and bars but also jewellery, which makes up roughly half of the world’s gold stocks.